-Detroit Fire Department History - March 1, 1958
+Detroit Fire Department History – May 10, 1937

 Today in DFD history – April 4, 1956

 When there was an emergency a person would go to the nearest box and pull the hook.
 The box would send a series of electrical pulses through cables that would punch a tape and ring bells in fire stations.
 The number of rings and holes in the tape corresponded to the box number.
 Firefighters had run cards that identify the box number, location of the box and what companies responded to the alarm.

 Continue Reading »